adjtomo/seisflows/docs/getting_started_chinook.rst

 `````````````````````````````````

 One key difference that needs to be addressed is that SeisFlows requires sources
-be tagged individually.
-That is, if you want to run 10 events in your inversion
+be tagged.
+For example, if you want to run 10 events in your inversion
 you will need to individually tag each event with the appropriate format.

-In SPECFEM3D our source name is 'CMTSOLUTION'.
-If we have multiple CMTSOLUTIONS,
+In SPECFEM3D our source prefix will be 'CMTSOLUTION'.
+If we have multiple
-then one easy way to differentiate them would be to name them e.g.:
+CMTSOLUTIONS, then one easy way to differentiate them would be to name them e.g.:
 CMTSOLUTION_1, CMTSOLUTION_2, ..., CMTSOLUTION_N.
 These tags could also
 refer to event ids or origin times, it's up to the user.

-`Here is one example of the naming schema used in a published study
+`Here is one example of the naming schema used in a published study.
 <https://github.com/bch0w/spectral/tree/master/nzatom/cmtsolutions>`__

 For this example, since we don't have multiple sources to choose from, we will